 360 profiling is one of the most effective ways to uncover development areas, strengths, and performance issues.

 Understand behaviours the individual is not fully conscious of and leverage unknown strengths in the person's role.
 Highlight focus areas for development and behavioural change.

 Quickly spot strengths to enhance self-awareness and motivation.
 Understand where the individual excels in their job role and leverage their strengths to boost team and organisational success.

 Recognise Development Areas

 Identify development areas and use them to map training and improvement pathways.
 Focus on areas that will drive the most significant impact on performance and improve workplace relations.

 360 profiling highlights strengths, development areas and blind spots to create a clear and easy development plan to enhance performance.

 Common uses of 360 feedback?

 The purpose of a 360 review is to assist individuals to build self-awareness, understand their strengths, and recognise development areas.
-The 360 feedback also draws attention to any blind spots where a person may be self-critical or self-confident.
+The 360 degree feedback also draws attention to any blind spots where a person may be self-critical or self-confident.
 There are many uses of an Open 360 Feedback report.

 Some of the most common uses of 360 profiling include: